About Pollyanna Penguin

 As already stated on the front page I’m not called Pollyanna and I’m not a penguin.
 My husband and some friends call me Penguin though, and the Pollyanna part relates to my ongoing attempts to play ‘the glad game’ with regard to RA.
 (Blogging community friends now mostly call me Polly!)
 Am I glad I’ve got it?
 Don’t be silly.
 But there are still plenty of positives to talk about … and when I’m having a negative moment I can come back to my blog and remind myself of them!

-I’m ridiculously happily married with a bunch of cats and no kids (entirely by choice on both our parts, and I suspect I could say all our parts and include the cats).
+I’m ridiculously happily married with a cute black cat and no kids (entirely by choice on both our parts, and I suspect I could say all our parts and include the cat).
 I live in Norfolk, UK and I run a small business.